 Zeman blasts Russia’s ‘insolence’ over 1968 remembrance

-Although known for his pro-Russian views, the Czech President slammed Moscow’s comments as “absolute insolence” and said, during an interview published last week, that he will reconsider his planned visit to Moscow next year.
+Although known for his pro-Russian views, President Zeman slammed Russian authorities’ comments as “absolute insolence” and said, during an interview published last week, that he will reconsider his planned visit to Moscow next year.

 “Some time ago, I accepted President Putin’s invitation to the 75th anniversary of the World War II victory, and now I’m considering whether to go at all”, he said.
 “Or, what I’ll most likely do, go there and say to the Russians: ‘What if you turned the page and stopped recalling this anniversary?'”.